leukeleu/wagtail_lightadmin/README.rst

 It has the same UI as when you insert a link in a RichText but has the advantage of being avialable out of it.

 In case you are using this block to replace a PageChooserBlock you can also use the pagechooser_fallback template tag.
 The PageChooserBlock initially only saves the pk of the page you want to link to.
-This templatetag gets the corresponding page and extracts the URL and the pagetitle from it to try and display what you would expect.
+This template tag gets the corresponding page and extracts the URL and the page title from it to try and display what you would expect.
 A similar logic is used to try and keep the page the editor initially picked on the admin side.